Mad Woman: Composition

 "Mad Woman" addresses sexism and gender issues, referencing witch hunts (pictured).

-"Mad Woman" is a sentimental ballad that features soft piano, strings, and guitar licks, and lasts for three minutes and fifty-seven seconds.
+"Mad Woman" is an indie folk ballad that features soft piano, strings, and guitar licks, and lasts for three minutes and fifty-seven seconds.
 Lyrically, the track addresses sexism, internalized misogyny, gender double standards, and the taboo linked with female anger, which is exemplified in the refrain: "And there's nothin' like a mad woman/ What a shame she went mad/ No one likes a mad woman/ You made her like that".
 The lyrics of "Mad Woman" criticize how women are persistently mocked by men and society, as well as other women, and address their struggle to defend themselves against their aggressors.

 "Mad Woman" also references witch hunts and Swift's song "I Did Something Bad" (2017).
 Entertainment Weeklys Lauren Huff compared the track to her 2019 single "The Man": "Both songs tackle the ways in which women are defined, but where 'The Man' is broad in its complaints, 'Mad Woman' is more specific.
 Where 'The Man' is cheeky, 'Mad Woman' is dark, cynical, and angry."
 Some publications drew parallels between the song's narrative and Daenerys Targaryen's character arc in Game of Thrones, in which Targaryen is a powerful female character who vies for the throne and has another female character as her greatest enemy.

 Several journalists speculated that "Mad Woman" was written about Swift's public 2019 dispute with Scooter Braun, who purchased the masters of her back catalog after acquiring her former record label, Big Machine Records, specifically for the lyric "I'm taking my time, taking my time/ 'Cause you took everything from me".
 (Note: Attributed to USA Todays Patrick Ryan, Seventeens Kelsey Stiegman, Entertainment Weeklys Lauren Huff, Vultures Justin Curto, and The Forty-Fives Rhian Daly) In an interview with Entertainment Weekly in December 2020, Swift confirmed that the track was inspired by the dispute.